Advaith1509/quant-factor-invest-sim/README.md

 # 📈 ***QuantSim: A Quantitative Factor Investing Simulator***

-A comprehensive simulator for multi-factor stock investing that leverages fundamental data, machine learning, and portfolio optimization to construct and evaluate outperforming strategies - complete with an interactive dashboard.
+A comprehensive simulator for multi-factor stock investing that leverages fundamental data, machine learning, NLP-based sentiment analysis, and portfolio optimization to construct and evaluate outperforming strategies, complete with an interactive dashboard.

 ---

 ## 🚀 ***Overview***

-This project implements a **Quantitative Factor Investing** framework using multiple factor models (Value, Momentum, Quality, Volume, Volatility).
+This project implements a **Quantitative Factor Investing** framework using multiple factor models (Value, Momentum, Quality, Volume, Volatility) and Natural Language Processing (NLP)-based sentiment signals (when live data values are integrated into it).
 It enables:
 - Clean data ingestion from raw financial datasets
-- Computation of factor scores using both existing rules and an ML model.
+- Computation of factor scores using both existing rules and an ML model
+- Sentiment scoring using FinBERT to enhance decision-making with real-world financial sentiment
-- Construction of a composite score using custom weights
+- Construction of a composite score using custom weights (including sentiment)
 - Stock ranking and portfolio creation (equal-weighted and risk-adjusted)
 - Machine learning-based return prediction
 - Backtesting and performance comparison of ML-based portfolio and Rule-based portfolio vs S&P 500
 - Visualization through a live dashboard

 > **Result**: The constructed portfolio ***outperformed the S&P 500 Index*** consistently across backtesting periods, with higher cumulative returns and a better risk-adjusted profile (Sharpe ratio).
 The results are displayed in the report.